 - Compare it to Lenox Tan to see what a golden undertone vs an orange undertone looks like

 Benjamin Moore Thousand Island CC 308

-Thousand Islands is a warm beige without the yellow that you’ll find in Monroe Bisque, but keep in mind that means your undertone options are orange or red – and you’re looking at orange with this bad boy!
+Thousand Islands is a warm beige without the strong yellow that you’ll find in Monroe Bisque.
+But keep in mind, that means your undertone options are orange or red – and you’re looking at a preference for orange with this bad boy!